Docs

 In addition to getting the Java changes into the running JVM, most frameworks have some global data that needs to be updated when a class changes — or some caches that need to be cleared for the new class to take effect.
 HotswapAgent is a collection of plugins for various frameworks, which offers these kinds of global updates and cache clearing when needed.

-Setting up hotswapping consists of three steps:
+Setting up hotswapping manually, consists of three steps:

 • Install JetBrains Runtime;